w3c/wai-tutorials/source/images/informative.html.erb.md

 <%= notes_end %>
 {:/nomarkdown}

-## Image conveying an impression or emotion
+## Images conveying an impression or emotion
 {:.ex}

 This photograph shows a smiling family group, it is a stock image so the